microsoft/vscode-docs/docs/copilot/advanced.md

 ## Generating code documentation

 It can be tedious to add documentation comments to your code.
-In the Copilot inline chat lets you use the `/doc` slash command to generate documentation for the entire code file or the selection.
+The Copilot inline chat lets you use the `/doc` slash command to generate documentation for the entire code file or the selection.
 Copilot Chat supports multiple languages for generating code documentation.

 ![Inline chat /doc example to generate documentation code comments for a calculator class](images/advanced/inline-chat-doc-example.png)

 ## Generating unit tests

 The `@workspace /tests` slash command enables you to generate unit tests for your code.
-When generating the tests, the agenet can detect the testing framework you are using and will generate new tests in the same style.
+When generating the tests, the agent can detect the testing framework you're using and generates new tests in the same style.
 When you use inline chat, you can use the `/tests` slash command.

 ![Chat view showing the /tests slash command to generate unit tests for the Divide method in a C# calculator class](images/advanced/workspace-agent-tests-example.png)